giantswarm/docs/src/content/basics/app-catalog/index.md

 ### What are Managed Apps?

-Managed Apps are provided by Giant Swarm and have a SLA associated with them.
+Managed Apps are provided by Giant Swarm and have an SLA associated with them.
 When you install one of our Managed Apps, we make sure that it stays running and even get paged if something goes wrong.